justgolang/ghttp/README.md

 Usage
 =============
 Just use `ghttp.ListenAndServe` instead of `http.ListenAndServe`.
-Send `SIGUSR2` signal to a go process that is using ghttp in order to graceful restart and  send `SIGTERM` in order to graceful shutdonw.
+Send `SIGUSR2` signal to a go process that is using ghttp in order to graceful restart and  send `SIGTERM` in order to graceful shutdown.

     package main

     import (
         "fmt"
         "github.com/justgolang/ghttp"